Connect with others who understand.

 Overview

-Sustiva is a prescription drug approved by the Food and Drug Administration (FDA) to treat HIV-1 infection in people at least three months old.
-Sustiva is recommended in combination with other antiretroviral medications.
-Sustiva is not recommended to be taken alone as monotherapy for HIV.
-Sustiva is also referred to by its drug name, Efavirenz, and by the abbreviation EFV.
-Efavirenz is a component of the combination drug Atripla.
-Sustiva is an antiviral medication of the non-nucleoside reverse transcriptase inhibitor (NNRTI) class.
-Sustiva is believed to work by preventing HIV from replicating in cells.
+Sustiva was a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat HIV-1 infection in people at least three months old.
+Sustiva was recommended in combination with other antiretroviral medications.
+Sustiva was not recommended to be taken alone as monotherapy for HIV.
+Sustiva is also referred to by its drug name, efavirenz.

 Side effects

-The FDA-approved label for Sustiva lists common side effects including rash, vomiting, nausea, dizziness, headache, fatigue, and insomnia.
-Rare but serious side effects listed for Sustiva include pancreatitis and psychiatric symptoms.
+The FDA-approved label for Sustiva listed common side effects including rash, vomiting, nausea, dizziness, headache, fatigue, and insomnia.

 For more details about this treatment, visit: